Photon surfaces extensions for dynamical gravitational collapse: Photon surfaces in dust collapse

 \begin{lemma} Let $(x(t),y(t))$ solution of \eqref{eq:ODE1a-mb}--\eqref{eq:ODE1b-mb} such that $(x(t_0),y(t_0))=(x_b,y_0)$ with $y_0\in]0,1[.$ Then $\exists\tilde t<t_0\,:\,x(\tilde t)=x_b.$ \end{lemma}

-\begin{proof} Before presenting the proof, Figure \ref{fig:V} illustrates the core concept it is based on: the (non--autonomous) vector field induced by \eqref{eq:ODE1a-mb}--\eqref{eq:ODE1b-mb} prevents the existence of curves with initial data $|y_0|<1$ that extend back to $x=0$.
+\begin{proof} Before presenting the proof, we illustrate its core concept in Figure \ref{fig:V}: the (non--autonomous) vector field induced by \eqref{eq:ODE1a-mb}--\eqref{eq:ODE1b-mb} prevents the existence of curves with initial data $|y_0|<1$ that extend back to $x=0$.

 After the above intuitive idea, let us start the proof by showing, as an intermediate step, that $\exists t_1<t_0\,:\,y(t_1)=0$.
 By contradiction, suppose that $y(t)>0,\forall t<0$.
-Then $x(t)$ is increasing $\forall t<t_0$ and then, called $t_{\text{inf}}\in\mathbb R\cup\{+\infty\}$ the infimum of the maximal interval where the solution can be extended, there exists $\lim_{t\to t_{\text{inf}}}x(t)=x_0\in[0,x_b[$.
+Then $x(t)$ is increasing $\forall t<t_0$ and then, called $t_{\text{inf}}\in\mathbb R\cup\{-\infty\}$ the infimum of the maximal interval where the solution can be extended, there exists $\lim_{t\to t_{\text{inf}}^+}x(t)=x_0\in[0,x_b[$.

 Suppose $t_{\text{inf}}=-\infty$.
 Using \eqref{eq:r-mb} and \eqref{eq:mu} in \eqref{eq:ODE1a-mb}--\eqref{eq:ODE1b-mb} we get

 which implies the existence of positive constants $C_1$, $C_2$ such that